New Zealand Mounted Rifles Brigade

+As of 2022, one mounted rifles unit (Queen Alexandra's Mounted Rifles) is retained in the modern New Zealand Army.

 Background

 On 4 August 1914, the British Empire declared war on the German Empire.
 Two days later, to assist the war effort, New Zealand offered to send a New Zealand Expeditionary Force (NZEF) to fight alongside the British Army.
 That offer was accepted by the Imperial Cabinet and amongst the troops asked for was a mounted infantry brigade.
 Which became known as the New Zealand Mounted Rifles Brigade.
 Being mounted infantry the brigade was expected to ride to the site of the battle, then dismounted and fight on foot, just like normal infantry.

 The brigade's first commanding officer was Colonel Andrew Russell.
 His command comprised a headquarters, three regiments, each with three squadrons, and support troops, formed from the New Zealand Territorial Force, The Territorial Force included a compulsory training system and the four New Zealand Military Districts were required to supply a mounted regiment for the NZEF.
 To meet that obligation the Territorial Force regiments, each provided a squadron, which kept their own regimental badges and traditions.
 All together the brigade has an establishment of 1,940 men and 2,032 horses.
 However the entire brigade only had a dismounted rifle strength the equivalent of an infantry battalion.
 Such was the nature of the fighting they were involved in, that by the end of the war over 17,700 men would serve in the brigade.